GereMoses/FirstTestRepo/README.md

 - 👋 Hi, I’m @GereMoses
 - 👀 I’m interested in becoming a Fullstack engineer
-- 🌱 I’m currently learning python and JavaScript to start with
+- 🌱 I’m currently learning python, HTML, CSS and JavaScript. i am also a Network Security Engineer, Cyber Security Specialist with deep experience and IT consultant,
-- 💞️ I’m looking to collaborate on any project that will enhance my learning
+- 💞️ I’m looking to collaborate on any project that will enhance my growth
 - 📫 How to reach me gere_moses@yahoo.com

 <!---